Key Highlights of This Blog

 Single Bus Structure

-A single bus structure is a fundamental design in computer architecture where all major components—such as the CPU, memory, and input/output (I/O) devices—are connected using one shared communication pathway, known as the system bus.
+A single bus structure in computer architecture is a fundamental design where all major components, such as the CPU, memory, and input/output (I/O) devices, are connected using one shared communication pathway, known as the system bus.
 This single bus typically consists of three main parts: the address bus, data bus, and control bus.

 Design and Operation